hasanmoudud/geocompr/main.md

 ### Spatial library API - GDAL {#gdal}

-GDAL/OGR is especially known for its support for numerous spatial drivers (data formats).
+GDAL is especially known for its support for numerous spatial drivers (data formats).
 In fact, there is barely a geospatial software that is not using GDAL in the background for importing and exporting geographic data.
 But GDAL offers more than I/O functions, e.g., geoprocessing tools for vector and raster data (for an overview have a look at http://www.gdal.org/pages.html).
 One can easily access these tools via the command line.
 In the code chunk below `linkGDAL()` searches the computer for a working GDAL installation and adds the path of the executable files to the PATH variable.
-This allows us to easily run GDAL/OGR via system calls.
+This allows us to easily run GDAL via system calls.
 For example, `ogrinfo` gives back meta information of vector data.